-The Investment & Product Oversight Committee ('IPOC') oversees asset management investment and execution to ensure that GIB AM's portfolios are managed in line with their stated processes, regulators' and clients' expectations.
-The committee is chaired by the Chief Risk Officer and is responsible for reviewing the compliance of GIB AM's investment processes with this Responsible Investment Policy.
+The Investment Risk and Performance Committee oversees asset management investment and execution to ensure that GIB AM's portfolios are managed in line with their stated processes, regulators' and clients' expectations.
+The committee is chaired by the Head of Financial Risk and is responsible for reviewing the compliance of GIB AM's investment processes with this Responsible Investment Policy.